-Memorial’s graduate diploma and master’s program in marine studies will enhance your work or career progression by providing a wealth of knowledge with real world applications.
+Memorial’s graduate diploma and master’s program in Marine Studies Fisheries Resource Management (FRM) will enhance your work or career progression by providing a wealth of knowledge with real world applications.
 You will develop, through formal education, those skills that are essential to the management of fisheries resources.
 This multidisciplinary program will provide an understanding of relevant concepts in biology, economics, and business, as well as fisheries policy and planning.
 While focused primarily on the North Atlantic, the program also deals with major world fisheries as well as quantitative assessment methods.
 The program is applicable to all facets of the industry, and is a must for individuals involved in the day-to-day business of fisheries resource management locally, nationally, or internationally.

 Graduate applicants interested in research-based programs are strongly encouraged to find a faculty supervisor at the time of application.
 Visit the Fisheries and Marine Institute website for areas for a list of faculty members, their research interests, and contact information.
 You may also use the Yaffle search engine to find a supervisor you may wish to work with.

 Important Note: The information provided on this website is subject to change.
 The University Calendar is the final authority on university fees and regulations.

 Graduate diploma (FRM)

 course, major report, course with internship or research project optionsDuration: